Cairns to Normanton – Fishing

 Some of the renowned hot spots are:

-- Croydon: The freshwater end of the Norman River is good for perch, black bream, sooty grunter and red claw yabbies.
+- Croydon: The Norman River’s freshwater end is good for perch, black bream, sooty grunter and red claw yabbies.
 Lake Belmore has barramundi and bream.

 - Georgetown: Fish in the fresh headwaters of the Gilbert River for sooty grunter, barramundi and red claw yabbies.